cbnoc/draft-cbnoc-experimental-chat-over-icmp/draft-cbnoc-experimental-chat-over-icmp.md

 Identifer
 Sequence Number

 : Not using it.
 Anything is fine.
+But may be zero.

 Addresses